Captain’s Log, Entry 8132.3—Can you produce business case results showing anything you want to show?

-An Engineering Group at a well-known German auto maker is famous for its hurdle rate: Engineering proposals in this company, so it is said, must project an internal rate of return (IRR) of 25% or more to receive funding.
+An Engineering Group at a well-known German automaker is famous for its hurdle rate: Engineering proposals in this company, so it is said, must project an internal rate of return (IRR) of 25% or more to receive funding.
 Proposals under the hurdle do not receive funds.
-In that situation, how many proposals do you suppose turn up with an IRR under 25%?
+In that situation, how many proposals do you suppose to turn up with an IRR under 25%?

 Is it possible that personal bias operates when project managers choose costs and benefits for the analysis?
 Is it possible that some of these IRRs over 25% represent “solving to a result?”

-With this reality in mind, achieving and showing objectivity in the business case come down to one concept: Transparency.
-The case author will deliver business case results, of course, but the author must also show clearly how the case was defined, designed, and developed, highlighting especially all of the author’s judgement calls, assumptions, and arbitrary choices.
+With this reality in mind, achieving and showing objectivity in the business case comes down to one concept: Transparency.
+The case author will deliver business case results, of course, but the author must also show clearly how the case was defined, designed, and developed, highlighting especially all of the author’s judgment calls, assumptions, and arbitrary choices.

 Figures Don’t Lie… But Case Design Includes Very Subjective Choices

 Financial accounting statements have little room for author choice and bias.
 After the trial balance phase, when the period’s account balances are stable, the metrics for profitability and financial position are also settled.
 If you believe the statements conform to GAAP, policies, and the law, there are no grounds for doubting the reported profits or financial position figures.

 Usually, however, it is better to see business case results have in a different light.
 There is no business case equivalent to the accountant’s GAAP, and there are very few laws or regulations that specifically address business case design and development:

 The few business case laws and rules that do exist apply mostly to government, financial services, and the securities industry.
 And even these do not address the case building areas where author choice and bias operate.

 In other words, business case results necessarily reflect the author’s personal judgments, arbitrary choices, and assumptions.